dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/contact-manager/iteration-6-use-test-driven-development-cs.md

 As we discussed in the previous iteration, you typically do not write unit tests for data access logic or view logic.
 You don t write unit tests for data access logic because accessing a database is a relatively slow operation.
 You don t write unit tests for view logic because accessing a view requires spinning up a web server which is a relatively slow operation.
 You shouldn't write a unit test unless the test can be executed over and over again very fast

 Because test-driven development is driven by unit tests, we focus initially on writing controller and business logic.
 We avoid touching the database or views.
-We won t modify the database or create our views until the very end of this tutorial.
+We won't modify the database or create our views until the very end of this tutorial.
 We start with what can be tested.

 ## Creating User Stories